 Strengthen your SaaS brand with stellar content marketing.

 When it comes to B2B content marketing, not many people know how to balance a solid strategy that delivers growth and tangible results.
-This stems from slow returns and misconceived value because some business still choose to ignore a key piece of their marketing plan: content.
+This stems from slow returns and misconceived value because some businesses still choose to ignore a key piece of their marketing plan: content.

 According to Demand Gen Report’s 2020 Content Preferences Study, buyers are not only leaning even harder on content to educate themselves, but they are also demanding and expecting richer content experiences.
 In fact, 67% say they rely more on content now than ever before, making it a tactic B2B SaaS companies just can’t ignore.

-SaaS content marketing is competitive––it’s all about creating and distributing valuable, relevant and consistent content to not only attract but also retain a clearly defined audience.
+SaaS content marketing is competitive––it’s all about creating and distributing valuable, relevant, and consistent content to not only attract but also retain a clearly defined audience.
 Developing a solid positioning and messaging framework will allow you to create solid content and align all efforts across your company.

-Your content marketing should show them how your product works and how it can solve their problems, then you can guide them towards testing out your tools.
+Your positioning, messaging and content should show them how your product works and how it can solve their problems, then you can guide them towards testing out your tools.
 Essentially, SaaS content marketing allows you to take a less overtly “sales-y” approach to reach new customers and position your brand as a thought leader in the industry.
 This way, when a potential customer is ready to invest, your product will be the obvious choice.

 Concerned about whether or not your audience will actually read your content?
 Not only do more B2B buyers read more content now, but 48% of them read 3-5 blog posts or content pieces prior to even talking with a salesperson.

 Your content marketing strategy will ultimately depend on your go-to-market (GTM) strategy.
-This ensures you can deliver your unique selling proposition to the right ICP so you can position and differentiate yourselves from other competitors in the industry.
+This ensures you can deliver your unique selling proposition to the right ICP so you can position and differentiate yourself from other competitors in the industry.

 Search engine optimization (SEO) is the bread and butter of your content marketing, which is how many of your prospective clients will find you.
 It’s how you grab the attention of search engines.
 Think about it –– every time you Google something, millions and millions of results pop up, and yours can too.